klimaleksus/stable-diffusion-webui-fix-image-paste/README.md

 ## Installation:

-Copy the link to this repository into `Extension index URL` in WebUI Extensions tab:
+Copy the link to this repository into `URL for extension's git repository` in WebUI `Extensions` → `Install from URL` tab:
 ```
 https://github.com/klimaleksus/stable-diffusion-webui-fix-image-paste
 ```